 Apart from the industrial nature of Port-Harcourt, nightlife, music and entertainment are a big part of the city’s lifestyle.

 The people of this city love to celebrate life and they have the wealth to celebrate it quite well.
-Being a Delta, the city is surrounded by bodies of water which gives them access to lots of good food (including sea food).
+Being a Delta, the city is surrounded by bodies of water which gives them access to lots of good food (especially seafood).

-Port Harcourt International Airport is an international airport located in Omagwa, a suburb of the city.
-The airport has two terminals for both international and domestic flights.
+Port Harcourt International Airport is located at Omagwa, a suburb of the city.
+It has two terminals that serves both international and domestic flights.
 You get to fly out of Nigeria to international destinations or fly to other Nigerian cities through its domestic terminal.